tijmenb/yard-markdown-docs-collected/outputs/airbrake---airbrake.md

 ## `class AirbrakeGenerator`

+Creates the Airbrake initializer file for Rails apps.

 ### `#argument :name, type: :string, default: 'application'`

 Makes the NAME option optional, which allows to subclass from Base, so we